-Join Tammy Coron for an in-depth discussion in this video Observing HomeKit database changes, part of Developing for HomeKit & iOS.
+Join Tammy Coron for an in-depth discussion in this video Observing HomeKit database changes, part of iOS HomeKit Quick Start.

 - [Voiceover] Let's take an in-depth look…at the HomeKit Delegation pattern…to get a better understanding of how it all works.…Most actions, such as adding and removing homes,…include a method with a completion handler.…Whenever a device initiates a request…using one of those methods, only the completion handler…is executed, meaning it does not receive…the Delegate message.…Let's look at this another way.…When using the addRoom method to add a room to a zone,…notice it has a completion handler.…